What You “Should” Do in Your Twenties

 So, your “20’s,” basically.

 Your “Twenties.”
-That’s a real threshold in life.
+That is a real threshold in life.

 So is age of 4 or 5.
 And maybe when you get married.
 And some point in your 30’s when you realize you’re not a kid anymore.